 - Defense of others

-- Defense of habitation – deadly force
+- Home defense – deadly force is typically authorized

-- Defense of property – non-deadly force
+- Defense of other property – deadly force is typically not authorized

 Common Questions about Assault Charges in Maryland